-It would open up for many (young) entrepreneurs to explore these economies; it is a very effective tool to implement new ways of generating value and money; biggest problem is the masses do not understand any of it; the idea of cryptocurrencies is based on it being illegal, or used for illegal purposes; the legal entities that would govern it are exactly what alternative economies can begin to replace; may help at the margins.
+It would open up for many (young) entrepreneurs to explore these economies;

+- It is a very effective tool to implement new ways of generating value and money; - biggest problem is the masses do not understand any of it; - The idea of cryptocurrencies is based on it being illegal, or used for illegal purposes; - The legal entities that would govern it are exactly what alternative economies can begin to replace; - May help at the margins.

-It's already happening: https://bitcoinmagazine.com/articles/cryptocurrency-regulation-2018-where-world-stands-right-now; feasible, otherwise the cryptocurrencies will disappear; it's a kind of self-referential conditio sine qua non of development of a new financial phenomenon; the technology in this field is already very advanced; need to coordinate a wide variety of global actors with very different incentives; with proper education this would not be hard to do.
+- It's already happening: https:// bitcoinmagazine.com/articles/ cryptocurrency-regulation-2018-whereworld-stands-right-now/; - Feasible, otherwise the cryptocurrencies will disappear: - It's a kind of self-referential condition, sine qua none of development of a new financial phenomenon; - The technology in this field is already very advanced; - Need to coordinate a wide variety of global actors with very different incentives; - With proper education, this would not be hard to do.

-Digital currency and blockchain will probably affect 20% of the world population by 2050, if it is decentralized with no centralizing authority, it has the potential of making a dramatic, positive change; impact of blockchain goes well beyond cryptocurrencies; it is an essential precondition for alternative economies to function in a positive environment; they have been a benefit to organized crime, illicit arms deals, and terror networks hence, a legal framework is needed; blockchain and cryptocurrencies use an immense amount of energy, in less than 10 years all the energy produced via solar power, for example, will be used for blockchain mining, it is an incredibly wasteful process, and is not at all environmentally sustainable given the current climate change context; creating a "legal framework" means subject this marketing to an outside "authority" that wasn't from original concept.
+- Digital currency and blockchain will probably affect 20% of the world population by 2050, if it is decentralized with no centralizing authority, it has the potential of making a dramatic, positive change; - Impact of blockchain goes well beyond cryptocurrencies; - It is an essential precondition for alternative economies to function in a positive environment; they have been a benefit to organized crime, illicit arms

+- deals, and terror networks hence, a legal framework is needed; - Blockchain and cryptocurrencies use an immense amount of energy; in less than IO years all the energy produced via solar power, for example, will be used for blockchain mining, it is an incredibly wasteful process, and is not at all environmentally sustainable given the current climate change context; - Creating a "legal framework" means subject this marketing to an outside "authority" that wasn't from original concept.